rnapier/cocoaphony-blog/source/_posts/2019-05-12-existential-spelling.md

 ## Existential?

-The "existential of a protocol" can mean several things, but here it refers as a compiler-generated box that holds a value that conforms to the protocol.
+The "existential of a protocol" can mean several things, but here it refers to a compiler-generated box that holds a value that conforms to the protocol.
 To see why Swift needs this box, consider an Array of Transports:

 ```swift
 // URLSession and TestTransport both conform to Transport